johndowns/azure-media-services-high-availability/README.md

 }
 ```

 This API returns a `202 Accepted` response code with a `Location` header that represents the job.
-You can issue an HTTP `GET` against this URL to retrieve the job's status.
+You can issue an HTTP `GET` against this URL to retrieve the job's state.
 Note that, to enable security on this API, you need to include the `?code={your-unique-function-key}` query string parameter to access this API.